 Postural control is the ability to control the body’s position in space to obtain stability and orientation.
-This skill is fundamental to almost every movement we make.
+This skill is fundamental to every movement we make.
 As a result, when individuals have poor postural control, a variety of other motor functions may be affected.

 To help you understand the link between cerebral palsy and posture, this article will discuss:

 - Early Signs of Compromised Posture in Individuals with CP

 - How to Manage Compromised Posture Due to Cerebral Palsy

 The primary causes of compromised posture in individuals with CP are abnormal muscle tone and muscle imbalances.